pubmania/flask_admin_skeleton/README.md

 pip install --upgrade pip
 pip install gunicorn flask run.py flask-bootstrap flask-mail flask-SQLAlchemy flask-bcrypt flask-table flask-wtf flask-login pillow
 ```
-3. Go to the directory `approot` on terminal / commandline and give the command `python run.py`
+3. Go to the directory `approot` on terminal / commandline and type the command `python run.py`
 4. Although step 2 should have taken care of all dependencies, install any missing dependencies depending on any error during the startup.
 5. Once the run.py has worked, press `Ctrl+C` to stop the server.
 6. Then type python and in the python interpreter initiate database using the `create_admin_user.py`